- Why does this law (Art. 106 KVG) exist?

 - Whom should I inform?
 What do I need to do?

-- How will the payment be made?
+- How will the payment be handled?

-- How much will the credit amount to?
+- How high is the credit voucher?

 - As a cross-border commuter working in Switzerland or a Swiss citizen abroad, am I affected by the premium adjustment?